DipFlip/telegrip/README.md

 Click on or enter your address in a browser to show the UI.
 Visit the same address from your VR headset to enter the VR web-app.
 The first time you should enter robot arm port information under the settings menu (top right).
 Alternatively you can manually enter the details in the `config.yaml` file in the root of this repo.
 Once you see that the robot arms are found (green indicators) you can click "Connect Robot" and start controlling it by keyboard or with the VR headset.

+**For VR headsets**: By default, telegrip eliminates certificate warnings by using a secure tunnel.
+Simply use the HTTP address shown at startup.
+If you need offline operation, use `telegrip --offline` but you'll need to accept certificate warnings.

 ### Command Line Options

 ```bash